orcasound/aifororcas-livesystem/InferenceSystem/README.md

 ## Prerequisites

-- You must have completed all of the steps above: Running inference system in a local Docker container.
-You should have a container that is working locally that you wish to deploy live to production.
+- You must have completed all of the steps above and should have a container that is working locally that you wish to deploy live to production.

 - **Azure CLI**: You must have Azure CLI version 2.0.29 or later installed on your local computer.
-Run az --version to find the version.
+Run `az --version` to find the version.
 If you need to install or upgrade, see [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).